 After you have downloaded your Android APK file, you can follow these instructions to learn how to manually sideload that application on your device.

 Last week I wrote up a guide that walked you through what the Unknown Sources feature was, and how to toggle it on.
 I did this because I wanted to have a tutorial that talked about manually installing an Android application.
-Most apps and games should be downloaded and installed from the Play Store, but there are some times when it can benefit you to sideload that application or game by yourself.
+Most apps and games should be downloaded and installed from the Play Store, but there

 Thankfully, the Android OS already knows what an APK file is and it does most of the work for you.
 Still, if you’re brand new to Android then you might not know how to go about sideloading an application or game on your own.
 I’ve always talked about making Android Explained a repository of tutorials that can teach someone everything they need to know about Android.
 And manually installing something is one of those things you should know how to do.

-Manually Install an Android App
+The Older Method of Manually Installing an Android App

 - Enable Unknown Sources on your phone or tablet